Field Ticket Application

 Field Operators (Primary User)

 Their job is verifying and signing off on service work performed.
-Field approvers need to ensure the work performed matches the information on the paper ticket including codes for invoicing.
-It takes time to review paper tickets which may be scrawled with illegible or inaccurate information.
+Approvers check if the work matches the ticket and codes for invoicing.
+They also verify and reject tickets if there is illegible or inaccurate information.

-When invoiced, the accounts payable department need to ensure that submitted invoices match associated field ticket information.
-After the lengthy review process, exceptions need to be dealt with.
+The accounts payable department checks that submitted invoices match the ticket information.
+After the lengthy review process, they need to judge who to deal with exceptions.
 This means using up more man hours and valuable resources to correct errors.

 Ken / Well site manager / Old Guard (Buyer)